 Lieutenant General Stayce D. Harris Delivers Keynote At Annual Black History Month Celebration

 Kevin Antoine, Chief Diversity Officer, Lt.
 General Stayce D. Harris, Ian Taylor, MD Dean College of Medicine.

 Black History Committee Chair

-Black History Committee Chair Robert Richards introduced Brigadier General Harris.
+Black History Committee Chair Robert Richards introduced Lieutenant General Stayce D. Harris.
 General Harris echoed the theme of this year's Black History celebration – "Charting New Paths" – as she recalled the many times she was forced to veer from her chosen path, only to return by a different route on better and surer footing than before.
-Today, Brigadier General Harris is assistant to the commander of U.S. operations in Africa, contributing to the development of national security policies by the Joint Chiefs of Staff.
+Today, Lt.
+General Harris is assistant to the commander of U.S. operations in Africa, contributing to the development of national security policies by the Joint Chiefs of Staff.
 She is also a commercial airline pilot.
 "You have to fly your own plane," she said, "and you have to make constant corrections to make sure your path is true."

 Following her remarks, audience members were treated to a documentary film, curated by Kevin Antoine, JD, chief diversity officer at SUNY Downstate, tracing the history of African-Americans in aviation, beginning with the Tuskegee Airmen in WWII to today's astronauts in space.
 Many of the men and women the Brigadier General had named as personal heroes were depicted in the film.

-New York City Councilmember Mathieu Eugene, chair of the Council's Veterans Committee, presented Brigadier General Harris with a proclamation honoring her contributions to national safety and defense.
+New York City Councilmember Mathieu Eugene, chair of the Council's Veterans Committee, presented General Harris with a proclamation honoring her contributions to national safety and defense.
 "What I see today," he said, "is a reflection of Dr. Martin Luther King's dream.
 This is wonderful…this is great."